 Well, the fans aren’t as young anymore, but the hatred is still there.

-While it might be easy to poke holes in this rivalry, here are seven current reasons why you should despise the Maple Leafs, as the Canucks prepare for three straight games against them, starting tonight.
+While it might be easy to poke holes in this rivalry, here are six current reasons why you should despise the Maple Leafs, as the Canucks prepare for three straight games against them, starting tonight.

 1. Pettersson vs Matthews